KeychainMDIP/kc/doc/CLI-user-manual/05-credentials.md

 ## Revoking a credential

-The issuer of a credential can revoke their attestation at any time.
+The issuer of a credential can revoke their credential at any time.
 This will blank out the VC's credential content data and set the `didDocumentMetadata.deactivated` property to true.

 ```sh
 $ kc revoke-credential did:mdip:test:z3v8AuaZAWJuERtD5CwDu2mNpLHjJ6imdNGTwdZpfKY6FK5ASk2